macali86/azure-database-migration124/README.md

 At the end of this Milestone I had a complete Production environment setup, with the Production Database in a VM.

-#### Milestone 2
+## Cloud Migration

-The aim of this milestone is to transition our database to Azure's cloud ecosystem by migrating the on-premises database to Azure SQL Database.
+Now we have to transition our database to Azure's cloud ecosystem by migrating the on-premises database to Azure SQL Database.
 We will go through the step-bystep process that was involved in completing this.

-### Create Azure SQL Database
+#### Create Azure SQL Database

 Firstly, we begin by creating a Azure SQL Database, this is done through the Azure Portal, after logging on we do the following;